victor-lvsy/seq_align/README.md

    - **Efficiency loss**: Can't process sequences longer than the number of thread in a block.

 7. **nw6.cu**:
    - **Description**: Implements dynamic kernel launches to maximize GPU utilization.
-Disclaimer: This is a simplified version of the algorithm, as longer sequences are split and processed independently.
    - **Purpose**: Maximize GPU usage and explore dynamic kernel launch capabilities.
+   - **Efficiency loss**: This is a simplified version of the algorithm, as longer sequences are split and processed independently.